iFixit Media Information

 - Founded: 2003

-- Languages: English, German, Spanish, French, Italian, Dutch, Portuguese, Russian, and Turkish
+- Languages: English, German, Spanish, French, Italian, Dutch, Portuguese, Russian, Turkish, Chinese, and Japanese

 - Offices: San Luis Obispo, CA and Stuttgart, Germany

 After tearing down hundreds of devices—and building repair guides for thousands more—we’ve learned a thing or two about the tools we use to get the job done.
 Existing tools in the marketplace weren’t meeting our needs, so we decided to reinvent the wheel—er, screwdriver.
 Our team designs, engineers, and manufactures the world’s best electronics repair tools—and we back up that claim with a Lifetime Warranty on all our tools.
 Check out our industry-leading Pro Tech Toolkit.

 If you’re interested in reviewing our tools for your publication, please contact Kay-Kay Clapp: kaykay (at) ifixit (dot) com.
 We get so many requests that we must require your publication have an audience in excess of 10,000 subscribers.